Longs Peak

 Keyhole Route Conditions

-The Keyhole is no longer a summer scramble and should be treated as a winter mountaineering route.
+Despite the arrival of spring in the mountains, conditions along the Keyhole Route remain wintery and hazardous.
 Expect winter conditions with extremely cold temperatures, drifting snow, and widespread ice formation.
-Avalanche hazards will persist along the Keyhole Route for the remainder of the winter and spring.
-Thin layers of snow on the surface can hide thicker layers of ice underneath, creating an enormous potential for slips and falls.
-Crampons and an ice axe are highly recommended, but are no substitute for proper training and experience in negotiating winter alpine conditions.
+Avalanche hazards persist along the Keyhole Route as new snow and strong winds continue to dominate the terrain.
+Warming temperatures in the afternoon can cause widespread instability in the snowpack.
+Thin layers of snow on the surface can hide thicker layers of ice underneath, creating enormous potential for slips and falls.
+Crampons and an ice axe are highly recommended but are no substitute for proper training and experience in negotiating icy terrain.

 Remember your safety is in your own hands.